Collective infectivity of the pandemic over time and association with vaccine coverage and economic development

 Our paper is structured as follows.
 Section \ref{sec:data} summarises all the data we draw upon in this work.
 In Section \ref{sec:Time_varying_infectiousness}, we study collective dynamics of various countries' reproduction rate time series.
-We use methods of time series analysis typically used in financial and other applications \cite{Gopikrishnan2001,james_arjun,Laloux1999,james2021_MJW,Plerou2002}.
+We use methods of time series analysis typically used in financial and other applications \citep{Gopikrishnan2001,james_arjun,Laloux1999,james2021_MJW,Plerou2002}.
 In particular, we notice an abrupt increase in collective dynamics from approximately March/April 2021.
 In Section \ref{sec:Graph_theoretic_partition}, we analyse this more closely with graph-theory-inspired methods, identifying a point in time that exhibits maximal separation in the eigenspectrum.
-In Section \ref{sec:Vaccine_rollout_consistency}, we study the time-varying consistency between countries' vaccine proliferation and their economic and human development.
-In Section \ref{sec:Community_level_vaccine_effectiveness}, we implement two supervised learning algorithms to aid in our understanding of the relationship between the timing and progress of a country's vaccine rollout and the associated impact on COVID-19 related cases and deaths.
-In Section \ref{sec:Conclusion}, we conclude.
+In Section \ref{sec:Vaccine_rollout_consistency}, we study the time-varying {collective} consistency between countries' vaccine proliferation and their economic and human development. {Section \ref{sec:Conclusion} summarises our findings regarding collective behaviours across countries throughout the pandemic and discusses possible interpretations and limitations thereof.}